Sulfion/TeamShark/README.md

 •	Interactive gameplay <br/>
 •	Educational content about shark egg sacks and marine life <br/>

-In The Shark Trust VR Training Application, players will learn about the egg sacks in the classroom then take that knowledge and explore a virtual beach and search for shark egg sacks hidden around the environment.
-The app provides educational content about shark egg sacks and marine life to help players learn about the creatures they're searching for.
+In The Shark Trust VR Training Application, players will learn about the egg cases in the classroom then take that knowledge and explore a virtual beach and search for shark egg cases hidden around the environment.
+The app provides educational content about shark egg cases and marine life to help players learn about the creatures they're searching for.

 #
 ## :paintbrush: Created by: